Fighting diabetes

-Diabetes is a disease that causes a person's blood glucose levels to become too high.
+Diabetes is a condition that causes someone's blood glucose levels to become too high.
 There are two main types – type 1 and type 2.

 Glucose is important – it's our main source of energy, but if you have too much in your bloodstream it can lead to health problems.